vareger/zksync-sdk-dart/README.md

   ...
 ```

-Native library built for these platforms:
+Native library is precompiled for the following platforms:

 ##### Desktop